Nissan Versa Electric Power Steering Swap for Z31

 Cut down the motor tube (attaches to the input side with three 10mm bolts) so it ends shortly before the universal joint.
 It doesn't pose much importance in our application, but the farther out we support it, the better.

-Loosely assemble the modified column and determine the angle you want the motor at, and check for clearance between the motor and the clutch pedal assembly (if you choose to mount it upwards) If you use the same measurements as posted, it should all fit (you may need to slide the column towards the driver on the front mounts).
+Loosely assemble the modified column and determine the angle you want the motor at.
+Check for clearance between the motor and the clutch pedal assembly (if you choose to mount it upwards).
+If you use the same measurements as posted, it should all fit (you may need to slide the column towards the driver on the front mounts).

 The clutch pedal return spring will come close to the motor, but it should (barely) clear.
 My motor ended up at approximately a 40 degree angle to the flat side of the column mount.

-Your brake switches may not clear with the motor mounted upwards, I was able to mount the one upward one, but not the lower one.
-This was not a huge concern for me with no cruise control and a manual transmission, but alternative measures may need to be taken if the motor is mounted up.
+Your brake switches may not clear with the motor mounted upwards.
+I was able to mount the upper one, but not the lower one.
+This wasn’t a huge concern for me (no cruise control & manual transmission), but alternative measures may be needed if the motor is mounted up.

-With the stub we prepared earlier inserted into the motor input shaft and universal joint (to aid alignment of the motor to the universal joint), I tacked the motor tube to the column bracket, and did another test fit to make sure everything still fit.
-Make sure to weld the tube to the column bracket as straight as you can.
-After making sure it fit, I welded the tube to the column bracket.
-It was at this point I realized it would be very difficult to bolt the motor to the new column, so I clearanced to allow the top two bolts to be inserted.
-I drilled the threads out of the top two mounting holes on the motor which allowed me to use nuts and bolts from the other side of the bracket.
-At this point, you should be able to bolt the motor to the column and manipulate it as you need.
+With the stub we prepared earlier inserted into the motor input shaft and universal joint (to aid alignment of the motor to the universal joint), I tacked the motor tube to the column bracket and did another test fit.
+Make sure everything still fits before fully welding.
+Weld the tube to the column bracket as straight as possible.
+I also clearanced the bracket to allow the top two bolts to be inserted from the other side.
+Drill the threads out of the top two motor mounting holes to use nuts and bolts.

-With the column bracket shortened as much as it is, make sure to drill a new hole for the lever return spring for the tilt mechanism.
+With the column bracket shortened, drill a new hole for the lever return spring (tilt mechanism).

 Now this is an important part.
 If you cut off the universal joint that has the splines for the motor, you will now see why.
 The new modified steering column is a couple inches shorter than the stock one, and as such the steering shaft would be at too low of an angle if it were directly attached to the motor.